Frequently Asked Questions About Therapy

 Therapy requires both a time commitment and financial investment.
 Some therapists’ rates are higher based on their specialized service, experience and demand for their services.

 Psychotherapy services are not covered by OHIP.
 Check with your extended health provider as you may be covered for a portion of your counselling fees.
 Every plan is different so it is worth checking the fine print.
-Research both the type of provider (e.g. Registered Psychotherapist and Psychologists) and the amount your provider will cover before you begin counselling.
+Research both the type of provider (e.g. Registered Psychotherapist) and the amount your provider will cover before you begin counselling.
 I will provide receipts for fees you pay to me which you can then submit to your provider for reimbursement.

+Clients should expect to pay out of pocket for much of their treatment as insurance coverage will never cover the entire cost of treatment.
 For information on specific services and fees please refer to the online booking site found here.

 For services provided outside of office sessions, such as phone consults and conferences with other professionals the hourly session rate will be charged, please inquire if there is any question about this.
 Therapeutic content should not be sent via email.
 Email is not a secure form of communication and these are issues that should be discussed during the therapy session.